SoloTech01/PhoneX/README.md

 Added features:

-- generate phone numbers for different countries
+- generate phone numbers for different countries (validity of all phone numbers is not guaranteed)

 - validate WhatsApp number